-- I understand that if I misuse my Chromebook or the network, I may lose access to it for a period of time or indefinitely as determined by GPA staff.
-Not having access to a Chromebook does not excuse me from completing my assignments and/or projects, and may require alternative assignments and/or projects. - I must report any problems immediately to my teacher or an administrator. - □ I must stay on task and follow directions. - □ I may be without a laptop computer while it is being repaired. - □ I understand that the sound must be muted at all times unless I have permission from my teacher. - □ I need to ask permission to use headphones (or earbuds) - □ I need to ask permission before printing. - □ I will bring my Chromebook to school every day fully charged and follow syncing procedures to back up my files/folders. - I will not view movies, play games (including online games), stream music or video, or check email unless granted permission by my teacher(s). - I will obey the Acceptable Use Policies of GPA and the school site that will limit my data usage, ensuring that the Chromebook is used as intended for school purposes only. - □ I will use verbal instructions rather than touching another student's Chromebook.
+mc on sense.
+Remember: a damaged Unromebook loses significant value.
+Student Chromebook Use Agreement Ex pectations: I will use my Chromebook for school-related work only .
+Although GPA has an Internet safety plan and internet filtering in place, I am expected to notify my teacher whenever I come across information or messages that are inappropriate, dangerous, threatening, or make me feel uncomfortable.
+If I have identified or know about a security problem, I am expected to convey the details to my teacher without discussing it with other students.
+I will follow existing copyright laws.
+Ge neral Use: I understand that if I misuse my Chromebook or the network, I may lose access to it for a period of time or indefinitely as determined by GPA staff.
+Not having access to a Chromebook does not excuse me from completing my assignments and/or projects, and may require alternative assignments and/or projects.
+I must report any problems immediately to my teacher or GPA Lead- ership.
+I must stay on task and follow directions.
+I may be without a laptop computer while it is being repaired.
+I understand that the sound must be muted at all times unless I have permission from my teacher.
+I need to ask permission to use headphones (or earbuds).
+I need to ask permission before printing.
+I will bring my Chromebook to school every day fully charged and follow syncing procedures to back up my files/folders.
+I will not view movies, play games (including online games), stream music or video, or check email unless granted permission by my teacher(s).
+I will obey the Acceptable Use Policies of GPA and the school site that will limit my data usage, ensuring that the Chromebook is used as intended for school purposes only.
+I will use verbal instructions rather than touching another student's